MiYanDoris/GraspVLA-real-world-controller/README.md

 ### Usage Tips
   - Start with simple cases (e.g., a single banana on a table) to test the pipeline

-  - When prompted, just type the object name.
-It will auto-complete to "pick up (object name)".
+  - When prompted, type the object name and press enter.
+The client will auto-complete the instruction as "pick up {object_name}".

   - Controls: